Do you want to know how to get out of a solar PPA or solar lease contract?

 Before you sign, get a second opinion.

-We advise every homeowner to educate themselves on different available solar options before deciding.
-Many sales tactics out there are deceptive and misleading; whether it’s a purchase, lease, or other option, choosing the wrong company could quickly become a lasting headache.
+We advise every homeowner to educate themselves on available solar finance options before deciding.
+Many sales tactics are deceptive and misleading; choosing the right solar company is the most important approach, whether a purchase, lease, or other option.